dheerajgajula02/dheerajgajula02/README.md

 ### Hi there, I'm Dheeraj Gajula 😁👋

 #### To see stuff I do in my sites visit https://index.dheerajg.me <br>
+note that most of my sites are not in index for obvious reasons, they're critical , but if you're interviwing me ask me, I'm more than happy to explain <br>
-I'm all about privacy I'm not logging any IP address , cloudflare might log some for their metrics but my backend wont.
+I'm all about privacy I'm not logging any IP address , cloudflare might log some for their metrics but my backend wont. most of my servies are IPV6, you can read all those in the index, the index page runs dual stack.

 I'm a Network and software engineer, interested in building homelabs infra, backend developer (golang) , devops <br>
 I'm majoring in computer science and Network engineering <br>